Kraken-coder/Pdf_To_TextParser/README.md

 ## Notes
 - Ensure that the `output_fold` directory exists before running the script.
 - The quality of OCR results may vary based on the quality and content of the PDF file.
+- If this does not work for you try using a smaller llm or increase the timeout.
+You can find the name of llms on https://ollama.com/library.

 ## License
 This project is licensed under the MIT License.